Significance of the “Lamb of God”

 The curtain that divides the Holy Temple

-The Holy temple divided into three areas: the Most Holy Place, the Holy Place, and the outer courtyard.
+The Holy temple is divided into three areas: the Most Holy Place, the Holy Place, and the outer courtyard.
 Only the High Priest can enter the Most Holy Place or “Holy of Holy.”

 After Jesus died on the cross, the curtain that divides the people outside, and God’s Holy place inside, tore from top to bottom.
 (Matthew 27:51)